StefanGerl/docker-symfony4/README.md

 #### Open symfony start page
 After that, open your browser and type http://localhost to the address field.
 If you can not see the symfony 4 start page, check [the known issues section](https://github.com/StefanGerl/docker-symfony4#known-issues) of this document.
 #### Connect to DB
-Choose a mariadb (most mysql clients should work) database client, for example [Sequel Pro](https://www.sequelpro.com/) can be installed with:
+Choose a mariadb (most mysql clients should work) database client, for example on Mac OS: [Sequel Pro](https://www.sequelpro.com/), can easily be installed with:
 ```
 $ brew cask install sequel-pro
 ```